What is bail?

 What should a person do if bail is granted at court?

-- The court may release the accused on bail at any stage before his/her conviction, provided that the interests of justice permit the release of an accused or that there are exceptional circumstances that exist if the criminal offence is serious, for example where the accused has an illness that prevents him/her from being detained.
+- The court may release the accused on bail at any stage before his/her conviction, provided that the interests of justice permit the release of an accused or that there are exceptional circumstances that exist, for example, where the accused has an illness that prevents him/her from being detained.

 - The court may set an amount to be paid for bail or release the accused on warning.
 The court may also impose certain conditions to the release, such as for the accused to report to the nearest police station once a week or to be placed under correctional supervision.